From 8 Weeks to Operational Deployment: Training Your SAR Dog

 Straight-Line Searches

-- Helper hides 20–40 feet away
+Helper hides 20–40 feet away.

-- Puppy is released
+Puppy is released.

-- Puppy learns to use nose + memory
+Puppy learns to use nose and memory.

 Runaways with Mild Hiding

-- Helper hides behind tree or object
+Helper hides behind a tree or object.

-- Puppy must search slightly
+Puppy must search slightly.

 Multiple Helpers (One Rewarder)

-- Puppy learns to search for the correct human
+Puppy learns to search for the correct human.

 SECTION 3: 4–6 MONTHS — BUILDING THE WORKING DOG